 The problem with those is that no one knows your financial situation better than yourself.
 Your mortgage broker doesn’t know how much debt you have, what your financial dreams are and what your career path looks like.

 In addition when we try to determine how much how we can afford, we usually just go online and look up what our payment would be on one of the mortgage calculators.
 However those calculators don’t figure in things like property taxes and homeowner's insurance which can add hundreds of dollars on to your monthly payment.

 Instead it is important to figure out what mortgage payment we can afford ahead of time, including property taxes and insurance.
-That will help us stay within our budget and make the house a financial blessing.
+That will help us stay within our budget and make the house a financial blessing instead of a home buying mistake.

 Underestimating the Cost of Owning a Home